hashicorp/terraform-provider-azurerm/website/docs/r/application_load_balancer_frontend.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Application Gateway for Containers Frontend.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure Region where the Application Gateway for Containers Frontend should exist.
-Changing this forces a new resource to be created.
-Available regions can be found [here](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview#supported-regions).

 * `application_load_balancer_id` - (Required) The ID of the Application Gateway for Containers.
 Changing this forces a new resource to be created.